 - Elle Ross, DO, PhD, MS —assistant professor, Department of Medicine, and researcher, TREAT Program, Division of Endocrinology, and internist, General Internal Medicine/Inpatient Medicine, Banner – University Medical Center Tucson

-- Bobby Kalb, MD — associate professor, Department of Medical Imaging, UA College of Medicine – Tucson, and clinical director, Abdominal Imaging & MRI, Banner – University Medical Center Tucson
+- Bobby Kalb, MD (at right) — associate professor, Department of Medical Imaging, UA College of Medicine – Tucson, and clinical director, Abdominal Imaging & MRI, Banner – University Medical Center Tucson

 For additional details, view this flyer [PDF] or refer to this short syllabus [PDF].
 To auto-add this event to your calendar, click here.
 For any reasonable accommodations that may be required due to disability — such as a sign language interpreter, please call (520) 626-7689.